What are strength-based interview questions?

 Want to find out more about crafting unique and insightful work sample questions?
-We offer a bundle of resources for work sample questions and interview questions.
 Download a FREE work sample cheat sheet or view our recommended list of interview questions for roles such as content marketer, sales manager and more…

 What about culture fit?

 You could argue that strength-based interview questions offer an insight into how candidates would fit in with the team and company culture since they seem to look primarily at personality.

 But should we still be testing for culture fit at all?

 If your organisation sees culture as something set in stone that must be stuck to, then it's likely a source of unconscious (or even conscious) bias.